Issues connecting to Slack

 - If you’re running Slack on a Mac, head to your computer’s System Preferences, then Network, Advanced, and under Proxies, check that Auto Proxy Discovery is disabled.

 If you did not configure your network security, this might sound a bit confusing: please contact your trusted IT professional for additional assistance.

 Speaking of firewalls, they’re often the reason for most call connection issues.
 If Slack is having trouble establishing a connection or connecting to the server, read up on troubleshooting for connection errors while making calls in Slack.

 Tip: To use Slack Calls on the web, you'll want to make sure you're using a Google Chrome browser.

 If you've followed the steps above and are still unable to connect to Slack, please reach out to our helpful support team, available 24/7.

-You can start by filling out a support request form that mentions issues with connection/connectivity in the subject line.
-To help us help you, consider including the following details:
+You can start by sending us a message mentioning issues with connection/connectivity in the subject line.
+Please remember to:

 - Copy and paste your results from slack.com/help/test.

 - Describe the action you’re trying to perform, and what’s going wrong.

 - Tell us about the troubleshooting steps you’ve tried.